ncm2/ncm2/README.md

 inside a for loop, in deoplete's process.
 A slow completion source may defer the display of popup menu.
 Of course It will not block the ui.

+I write markdown file with code blocks quite often, so I've also implemented [language specific completion for markdown file](language-specific-completion-for-markdown).
+This is a framework feature, which is called scoping.
+It should work for any markdown code block whose language completion source is avaible to NCM.

-There's some hacking done in NCM.
+Note that there's some hacking done in NCM.
 It uses a per 30ms timer to detect changes even popup menu is visible.
 NCM uses job_start function to start the completion core process by itself, to illiminate the `:UpdateRemotePlugins` command after installation, so that it should just work out of the box.

-Note that the calling context of nvim's `complete()` function by NCM does not meet the requirement in the documentation `:help complete()`, which says:
+Also Note that the calling context of nvim's `complete()` function by NCM does not meet the requirement in the documentation `:help complete()`, which says:

 > You need to use a mapping with CTRL-R = |i_CTRL-R|.
 It does not work after
 > CTRL-O or with an expression mapping.